About the oscillatory possibilities of the dynamical systems: CONJECTURES ON THE ONSET OF TURBULENCE

 \begin{itemize} \item[i)] The fixed point of the initially at rest state moves in phase space along a non-straight line by reorganizing the velocity field and accordingly transforming the associated spatial pattern. \footnote{A peculiar exception is the initial fixed point of the plane Couette flow, which moves along a straight-line without spatial pattern changes because in it the three terms of the dynamic vector field remain equal to zero always and, in this way, the boundary-induced velocity growing can be adiabatically done without nonlinear influences.
 Similarly, the initial fixed point of the plane Poiseuille flow develops the parabolic velocity profile without nonlinear influences because in that velocity field the inertia term vanishes and the pressure force is just equal but opposed to the linear viscosity force.} This nonlinear transformation may occur without necessarily requiring any bifurcation of the equilibrium point, although it can of course become unstable and give up a new stable state, either stationary or oscillatory. \item[ii)] Additional fixed points appear through successive saddle-node or, more rarely, pitchfork bifurcations and their number indefinitely increases.
 The stationary velocity field of each fixed point corresponds to a peculiar static spatial pattern, non-necessarily regular but presumably containing steady structures of varied sizes and shapes in order to fulfill the boundary conditions.
 The majority of the new states are saddles, they appear in the phase space within a multi-dimensional array of saddle-node connections and their pattern characteristic lengths become presumably shorter with increasing the unstable manifold dimension. \footnote{But the pattern amplitudes not need to become smaller or, in other words, the successive equilibria do not correspond to a sort of perturbation series.} \item[iii)] A succession of oscillatory instabilities takes place in the various fixed points (perhaps with exceptions due to particular symmetries) and we suppose that such bifurcations happen within the stable manifolds of the points.
-Each limit cycle describes a time-periodic velocity field, with a moving (travelling) spatial pattern derived from that of the corresponding fixed point accordingly to the cycle orientation in the phase space and with the time period of the underlying competition loop. \item[iv)] Effective nonlinear mixing among phase space flows associated with different limit cycles occurs to some extent and it sustains a chain of influences within the array of limit sets that can manifest upon the existing attractors, i.e., the system is developing a generalized Landau scenario.
+Each limit cycle describes a time-periodic velocity field with a spatio-temporal pattern derived from the static one of the corresponding fixed point.
+The cycle orientation in phase space (see $^{17}$) reflects the different amplitude of the velocity oscillations over the physical space.
+The oscillation frequency is not associated with any vortical or helical motion but with the velocity pattern changes propagating like a wave over the tortuous flowing medium, usually at a much smaller velocity, and its value does not arise from a typical boundary-value problem but is determined by the underlying competition loop in the dynamical interrelations. \footnote{One observable example is the stable limit cycle of the K\'{a}rm\'{a}n vortex street on the cylinder wake.} \item[iv)] Effective nonlinear mixing between different limit cycles occurs to some extent and it sustains a chain of influences within the array of limit sets that can manifest upon the existing attractors, i.e., the system is developing a generalized Landau scenario.
 Let us remark our lack of evidence for this part of the conjecture in fluid flows, other than the turbulence itself and our belief that mode mixing might tentatively explain it.
-In the physical space, mode mixing means that the time evolving velocity field of the oscillation mode associated with the influenced cycle makes the feedback circuits momentarily effective in sustaining the oscillation mode of the influencing limit cycle and, in this way, one cycle incorporates spatio-temporal features of the other intermittently. \end{itemize}
+In the physical space, mode mixing means that the time evolving velocity field of the oscillation mode associated with the influenced cycle makes the feedback circuits intermittently effective in sustaining the oscillation mode of the influencing limit cycle, in different moments at different places.
+In this way, the velocity pattern wave of one cycle incorporates spatio-temporal features of the other. \end{itemize}